 Consider a hypothetical market the supply and demand schedules of which are given below:

-In absence of any price ceiling, the equilibrium price is $3 per unit at a point where quantity supplied and quantity demand matches.
-When a price cap of $2 is enforced, the producers reduce the quantity supplied to 133 units but consumers increase the quantity demanded to 280 units.
+In absence of any price ceiling, the equilibrium price is $3 per unit at a point where quantity supplied equals quantity demand.
+When a price cap of $2 is enforced, the producers reduce the quantity supplied to 133 units, but consumers increase the quantity demanded to 280 units.
 This results in a shortage of 147 units [=280–133] in the market as shown in the following chart.
 The price ceiling is represented by the red line in the chart.